 Finally, Site Recovery integrates with Azure for simple application network management, including reserving IP addresses, configuring load-balancers, and integrating Azure Traffic Manager for efficient network switchovers.
-You can learn more about Microsoft’s complete integrated Azure cloud solution for backup and recovery here.
+Learn more about Microsoft’s complete integrated Azure cloud solution for backup and recovery.

 Watch: What is Azure Site Recovery

 Once you have a plan in place you’ll need to train all personnel.
 You’ll increase your chance of success when upper management endorses the plan and promotes training for all employees.
 Communicating the plan and even incorporating it in new employee training might be good strategies as well.
 Assuming everyone knows who is responsible for what can lead to failure.